 The syslog recorded to the server is placed at /var/log/messages.
-This file is a plain text.
-Therefore, user can check this file by Linux command, for example less.
-Root privilege is needed to refer this file.
+This file is plain text.
+Therefore, you can check this file with Linux command, for example “less”.
+You need the root privilege to refer to this file.

 $ su (please input the root user password)